henkdvries/DataScienceMinor/PortfolioDatascience11031859.md

 - This paper describes the use of AI in medical practice.
 It shows that since the 90's slowly more AI has been used within the field of medicine.
 Thus confirming

 2. Phadke, V., Braman, J. P., LaPrade, R. F., & Ludewig, P. M. (2011).
 Comparison of glenohumeral motion using different rotation sequences.
 Journal of Biomechanics, 44(4), 700–705. https://doi.org/10.1016/j.jbiomech.2010.10.042
 - This paper describes a problem we could run into with our data regarding the humerus and the issue with working with Euler angles to represent movement, it is called Gimbal Lock.
 This is where in Euler space one axis rotates 90 degrees, which it then lines up with another axis, therefor removing one degree of freedom.
-This was also neccesary to understand why the axis notations defined by the paper of Wu
+This was also neccesary to understand how the axis notations worked for 3D visualization, This was also written in the paper that was used by the LUMC to translate the data into medical terms.

 ## Paper
 I wrote or rewrote large parts of the paper, for example the introduction below.
 I worked the last couple of day almost 12 hours per day on the research paper.